 In accordance with the Commonwealth of Massachusetts guidelines, protective face coverings are required for all guests over the age of 5 and are highly recommended for children ages 2 – 5.
 Please view the mass.gov FAQ for further details.

 There will be no cash handling onsite, all transactions will require credit cards and/or advanced online purchases.

 Indoor areas will be temporarily closed.
-This includes Rainforests, Rivers & Reefs, Buttonwood Farm barn and the North Woods Gift Store.
-A limited number of gift store items will be available for sale at an outdoor kiosk during your visit.
+This includes Rainforests, Rivers & Reefs and Buttonwood Farm barn.
+The Gift Store is currently open on weekends and periodically throughout the week.
 The carousel and train will be closed per state guidelines.

 Restrooms will be available inside the Wildlife Education Center.

 The Bear’s Den Cafe will be closed January 4 – 31.